Last updated on 23 June 2021

 Is there a cure for the COVID-19 novel coronavirus?

-At present, there is no vaccine or cure for the virus.
-Instead, the best treatment for the virus is supportive care.
+Currently, the treatment for infected individuals is supportive care.
 This means that the virus symptoms are managed by providing good nutrition and hospital care to let the patient recover.
 This is likely to work for a vast majority of patients.
 While more information needs to be gathered, Dr Leong surmises that the recovery period for patients can take at least 10 – 14 days.

-Scientists are working on developing a cure and vaccine for the virus.
+Scientists are working on developing a cure for the virus.
 While there are ongoing studies on using HIV treatment to treat the virus, these are still undergoing trials and deemed experimental.
-Similarly, developing vaccines may take some time – around change this to 12 – 18 months.
-Should the vaccine work, it will take considerably more time for it to be prepared as a standardised drug for patients around the world.
 Drugs like remedesivir and favipiravir are currently on trial to demonstrate effectiveness.
-The drug hydroxychloroquine has recently been proven not to help in patients with COVID-19.
+The drug hydroxychloroquine has been proven ineffective in patients with COVID-19.

 Here are some other questions about the virus that you may have, as answered by Dr Leong: